GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

   echo $prj_n_logging_project_number
   ```

-- Run the following command to print the resulting ingress/egress policies that shall be put inside `gcp-networks/envs/non-production/non-production.auto.tfvars` variables file.
-The output of this command will contain both ingress and egress policies variables values already replaced with the template located at `assets/vpc-sc-policies/policies.tf.example`.
+- Run the following command to update the `gcp-networks/envs/non-production/non-production.auto.tfvars` file.
+The output of this command will contain both ingress and egress policies variables values already replaced with the template located at `assets/vpc-sc-policies/non-production.tf.example`.

   ```bash
   sed -e "s:REPLACE_WITH_ACCESS_LEVEL:$access_level:g" \